-Ongoing WisDOT major corridor studies for which the MPO has provided assistance include the Stoughton Road Study, Beltline Planning & Environmental Linkages Study, and Interstate 39/90/94 (Beltline in Madison to STH 78 in Portage) Study.
-MPO staff worked with consultants on the new time of day regional travel model and improvements to the calibration of auto speeds in the model, later improvements to the peak period model calibration, Year 2050 growth forecasts to be used for travel forecasts for the EIS studies, and analysis of multi-modal transportation improvements in the Stoughton Road and Beltline corridors.
+2024 Work Highlights: Ongoing WisDOT major corridor studies for which the MPO has provided assistance include the Stoughton Road Studies, Beltline Planning & Environmental Linkages Study, and Interstate 39/90/94 (Beltline in Madison to USH 12/STH 16 in Wisconsin Dells) Study.
+MPO staff worked with consultants on the new time of day regional travel model and improvements to the calibration of auto speeds in the model, later improvements to the peak period model calibration, year 2050 growth forecasts to be used for travel forecasts for the EIS studies, and analysis of multi-modal transportation improvements in the Stoughton Road and Beltline corridors.

-MPO staff led a Madison Transit Corridor (Bus Rapid Transit) Study in 2012-'13, which evaluated the feasibility of BRT in four arterial corridors.
-MPO, Metro Transit, and city of Madison Planning staff conducted follow up planning activities, which included conducting an on-board passenger survey and making mode choice/transit-related improvements to the travel model as well as BRT station area planning.
-The eastwest corridor was identified for initial project implementation, and in 2019 a study was conducted to identify the "locally preferred alternative" project, including routing, stations, and transit priority treatments.
+MPO staff led a Madison Transit Corridor (Bus Rapid Transit) Study in 2012-13, which evaluated the feasibility of BRT in four arterial corridors.
 Detailed BRT project design began in 2020, which led to a successful Small Starts construction grant application to FTA in 2021 with construction underway in 2023-2024.
-MPO staff are currently providing travel demand model assistance with the North-South BRT planning effort.
+In September 2024, the East-West BRT line opened, with MPO staff providing support for Metro's roll-out of the service.
+MPO staff provided travel demand model assistance with the North-South BRT planning effort earlier this year.